FixedEffects/InteractiveFixedEffectModels.jl/README.md

 fit(pfm, :Sales, df, weight = :Pop)
 ```

 The factor model is estimated by incremental SVD, i.e. by minimizing the sum of the squared residuals incrementally for each dimension.
 By default, the minimization uses a gradient descent.
-This has three importants benefits compared to eigenvalue decomposition:
+This yields three importants benefits compared to an eigenvalue decomposition:
 - estimate unbalanced panels, i.e. with missing (id x time) observations.
 - estimate weighted factor models, where weights are not constant within id or time
 - avoid the creation of a matrix N x T